EmpaEconversion/aurora-cycler-manager/README.md

 ### Data harvesting

-Data is automatically gathered from cyclers.

-The program converts all incoming filetypes to one open standard - accepts Biologic .mpr, Neware .ndax, Neware .xlsx, and `tomato` .json.
+Data is automatically gathered from cyclers, all incoming files are converted to one open standard - accepts Biologic .mpr, Neware .ndax, Neware .xlsx, and tomato .json.
 Raw time-series data is converted to a hdf5 file including provenance tracked metadata.

+Data is converted using [`NewareNDA`](https://github.com/d-cogswell/NewareNDA) and [`yadg`](https://github.com/dgbowl/yadg), processing the raw binary data directly.
+This is much faster and more space efficient than exporting to text or Excel formats from these cyclers.

 ### Analysis